gliu2k/SAP-Datasphere/DataBuilder/Model.md

 ![alt text](/DataBuilder/images/TableDelta.png?raw=true)

 > [!IMPORTANT]
-> - Two local tables, the active and the detla table("Technicalname_Delta") are generated when the “Delat Capture” flag is turned on.
+> - Two local tables, the active table and the detla table("Technicalname_Delta"), are generated when the “Delat Capture” flag is turned on.
 > - Two additional fields, "Change Type" and "Change Datae" are included in the "delta" table.
-The "Change Type" can have value of "I"(initial), "D"(delete) and "U"(updated) in the same record after certain activity takes place.
+The "Change Type" can have value of "I"(initial), "D"(delete) and "U"(update) after specific activities are applied to the record.

 ## 2. Views